RaymondDashWu/Berkeley-DeepDrive/README.md

 ### Included
 label_quantify.py
 * Was used to determine how many categories there were.
 Companion to test_label_quantify.json

+seg_128 folder
+* A 128x128 bordered version of the segmentation dataset used to train ResNet34.
+Could be used as a quick reference to try deeper ResNet or other pretrained models.

 ### Task list
 - [X] Implement U-Net
 - [ ] Implement 100-layer Tiramisu